-The purpose of this compilation is to provide an overview of the relevant legislation and policy developments in the listed areas below.
+The purpose of this compilation is to provide an overview of the relevant legislation and policy developments in the area of entry and admission.
 It is intended to serve as a useful tool, in particular for policy makers and legislators, in the area of migration.

-The EU acquis concerning the short-term entry and admission and departure of third-country nationals is determined to a large extent by the Schengen acquis, which was incorporated into the
+The EU acquis concerning the short-term entry and admission and departure of third-country nationals is determined to a large extent by the Schengen acquis, which was incorporated into the European Union framework by a protocol attached to the Treaty of Amsterdam.
+The Schengen area is